microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 The function above creates a message with the role and content.
 The role can be either `user` or `system`.

-Next, we will define another function that gets the repsonse from the model, based on  the context and the user's question.
+Next, we will define another function that gets the response from the model, based on  the context and the user's question.

 ```python
 def get_response(user_question):